TMoShadez/NXTKonekt-Service-Quoting-Tool/replit.md

 - Fixed SOW duplication issue by correcting conditional logic for default vs specific SOW sections
 - Optimized line spacing with balanced approach: 3pt lineGap for paragraphs, 11pt spacing for bullet points
 - Enhanced section spacing (12-18pt increments) to maximize space utilization within 4-page limit
-- Restored original detailed SOW content with proper formatting and no line bleeding
+- Restored comprehensive SOW content with detailed 4-section breakdown for all Fixed Wireless types
+- Added complete installation process descriptions (Preparation, Installation, Configuration, Quality Assurance)
 - Preserved all contractual language and detailed process descriptions in SOW sections
 - Each SOW type starts on a new page for proper organization and formatting
 - Balanced space efficiency with professional presentation and legal requirements
+- Successfully resolved all PDF formatting issues with proper line spacing and no text stacking

 ## Role-Based Access Control
 Comprehensive role-based access control implemented throughout the application: